United Airlines reaches settlement with passenger who was dragged off plane

 It was a police officer who worked for the city who actually removed Dao from the aircraft.
 The officer has since been suspended.

 United wanted to remove Dao from the flight in order to make room for commuting crew members.
-United has since promised it will no longer use officers to forcibly remove paying customers from its flights.
+The company has since promised it will no longer use officers to forcibly remove paying customers from its flights.

 The incident occurred on April 9, and United has been reeling from the backlash ever since.

+A letter sent to United employees also referred to Dao as "disruptive and belligerent," and praised employees for following "established protocols."

+After additional footage revealed that Dao had been calm throughout the confrontation, United's PR team reversed course.
+The company said Munoz also called Dao directly on "numerous occasions" to offer "heartfelt" apologies.

-Dao's lawyers previously said Dao suffered a concussion, broke his nose and lost teeth during the ordeal.
+Dao's lawyers previously said he suffered a concussion, broke his nose and lost teeth during the ordeal.
 Dao can be seen with blood streaming down his face in footage of the incident.

 Related: United Airlines CEO Oscar Munoz won't be promoted to chairman